biegehydra/EasyCsv-Dotnet/components.md

 ### Additional CsvTableHeaderMatcher Options

+**HideDefaultValueColumn**: When true, the default value column is hidden.

 **Frozen**: When true, no changes can be made to the matcher.
 Default value input fields will be disabled and csv header mappings can't be changed.

 **AutoMatch**: Controls how `ValuesToMatch` on `ExpectedHeader`s will be compared to csv headers during matching.
 If the `ValuesToMatch` contains a single value "FirstName", this is how what it would match to with the different options